 -> Legend: Alacrity gives us enough attack speed (18% when fully stacked) to clear efficiently and fight in the early game that we would have got from Berserker's Greaves

--> Coup de Grace makes nuking carries that much easier - our burst damage on an ADC, for example, will chunk them to at least half HP, and when below 40% HP our damage is amplified so there's no chance of them surviving.
+-> Coup de Grace makes nuking carries that much easier, especially with the 8.23 Dark Harvest - our burst damage on an ADC, for example, will chunk them to at least half HP, and when below 40% HP our damage is amplified so there's no chance of them surviving.